 Acute pericarditis is inflammation of the pericardium (the flexible two-layered sac that envelops the heart) that begins suddenly, is often painful, and causes fluid and blood components such as fibrin, red blood cells, and white blood cells to enter the pericardial space.

-- Infection and other conditions that inflame the pericardium cause pericarditis.
+- Certain infections and other conditions that inflame the pericardium cause pericarditis.

 - Fever and chest pain, which is sharp and varies with position and movement and occasionally may feel like a heart attack, are common symptoms.